Parshah Summary – P’shat

 Torah of Awakening | Jewish Meditation Teaching

-Read past teachings on Pinhas HERE
+Read past teachings on Noakh HERE

 Learn Integral Jewish Meditation